suquamish/Tech-Challenge/README.md

 ### Caveats

+I opted for in memory *persistence* option, so each time you restart the service, you've got a clean slate.

 The server retains it's default port of 8080 to bind to.
 If you've got something else running on that port you'll need change the server port by setting a server.port property:

 `java -jar -Dserver.port=8081 build/libs/WSECUTechChallenge-0.0.1.jar`